-The Bluegrass Economic Advancement Movement (BEAM) was launched by Mayor Greg Fischer and Mayor Jim Gray of Lexington in 2011.
-Bringing together the 22 counties that include and surround Lexington and Louisville, this strategic partnership implements a regional economic development approach for the state’s two largest metropolitan areas.
+The Bluegrass Economic Advancement Movement (BEAM) was launched by Mayor Greg Fischer of Louisville and Mayor Jim Gray of Lexington in 2011, setting in motion new regional strategies for building the future of the state’s two largest metropolitan areas.

-With global consumption spending set to more than double by 2035, it is time to figure out these challenges!
-More than 80% of this growth will happen outside the U.S. and Europe.
-Will you be ready?
+To ensure a long and healthy future, U.S. firms—and Kentucky firms—need to fully participate in global opportunities.
+Global consumption spending is set to more than double by 2035.
+More than 80% of this growth in spending is happening outside the U.S. and Europe.

 BEAM is working hard to support firms that want to grow through export development.
 In 2014, companies throughout the region helped meet the Mayors’ goal to increase export successes among BEAM SMEs by 50% in five years.
 This goal was achieved in just three years, thanks in part to a generous award from the JPMorgan Chase Foundation that provided grants to future and current exporters.
 Now the Mayors have set a new goal to increase export successes among SMEs in four years.
 Once again, the JPMorgan Chase Foundation is committed to helping make this goal a reality.

 The BEAM International 2.0 Export Promotion Grant is made possible by a generous award from the JPMorgan Chase Foundation.
 Qualifying firms can receive up to $5,000 to prepare for exporting activity, identify new sales opportunities, purchase market research, participate in meetings, trade shows, and trade missions, and more.